Managing a subscription

 : Provides customers with the date of the .

-If Digital River can't create a billing because there's a problem with the saved source (in the case of credit cards, this is often an invalid expiration date), then we create an event with a type
+If Digital River can't create a billing because there's a problem with the saved (in the case of credit cards, this is often an invalid expiration date), then we create an with a of .

 If you don't make this update during the grace period (i.e., the of the subscription’s ), then Digital River moves the subscription’s to lapsed